lmparppei/cannonHelper/README.md

 var mesh = new THREE.Mesh( geometry, material );
 ```

 Easiest way to use the helper is through the .addBody cheat function.
-It will automatically create a body from Three.js shape.
+It will automatically create a body from Three.js mesh.
+(Come to think of it, maybe this should use geometry instead of the mesh?
+Or support both?)
 ```
 physics.addBody( mesh, mass );
 ```

-Alternative way for more control is to create the body and then add it to the world.
+For more control you can the body and then add it to the world.
 Body object is a normal Cannon.js body, so you can do whatever you want with it.
 ```
 var body = physics.newBody( mesh, mass, optional: Cannon shape ));
 physics.add(body);